ByrumLab/proteoDA/README.md

 For the public R package, users will have to make the first three slots all at once, and then our functions are used to process the data and add the rest of the slots.
-For our internal usage, we have some functions to import data and metadata and assemble a DIAlist object.
+For our internal usage, we have some functions to import data and metadata and assemble a DAList object.

-All of the functions in the pipeline check for a proper structure of the DIAlist object, both when it is input into the function and before it returns the result.
+All of the functions in the pipeline check for a proper structure of the DAList object, both when it is input into the function and before it returns the result.
 We still need to improve these checks and think of all the edge cases to test for.